October 23-25, 2014

 - Student paper and poster competitions, including GeoBowl.

-- Free city transportation with an Albuquerque bus pass included with registration.
+- Free city transportation with an Albuquerque bus pass available on request with registration materials.